How do bone marrow stem cells help certain patients?

 Anyone who is healthy and has already been determined in a previous blood donation to be a suitable stem cell donor, can give blood sample for typing HLA.

-(Blood sample: a very small amount of blood (few drops) is collected from a vein.)
+Blood sample: a very small amount of blood which is collected from a vein.

-HLA type is entered in our data base (with full information about donor).
+HLA type is entered into our data base.

 The database is safe and strictly confidential.

 The donor’s DNA is tested further for higher level.

 If donor matches also in higher resolution and is able to donate, he/she undergoes extensive medical check up and if he/she is suitable, becomes the actual donor.